lenaMK/doc/conf/ICC2025_theMatterOfMaps.md

 - Instead, tactility creates a sensory experience, where one physically interacts with the map
 - our senses are enhanced by the use of an organic material
   - especially one that sparks our curiosity
-- in the cultural realm, art historian Julia Bryan Wilson argues that the use of organic matter,
+- in museums, for example, art historian Julia Bryan Wilson argues that the use of organic matter,
   - which she affectionately nicknames critters and furry beasts
   - “combat the normal ‘hands-off’ protocols of art spectatorship”

-***– 4min –*** (no slide change)
+***– 4min –*** **(no slide change)**

 Quite on the contrary to the *hands-off* paradigm,

 - a sensory and tactile interaction is central to this proposal
-- as the haziness of surface decenters our visual habits
+- as the haziness of the surface decenters our visual habits
   - the paths are hard to see.
   - our fingers must gently parse the fur to find and follow the arteries
   - touch becomes the guiding sense through the interface of the map

 ### Sensory experience

-Going back to the power of rituals, and still thinking about tactility,
+Thinking about tactile care practices,

-I found that using acupuncture needles could well embody both these stakes.
+I found that using acupuncture needles could provide a form of ritual.

 - Acupuncture is an alternative medicine practice that defies western scientific knowledges.
 - Following ancient asian traditions, needles are used to stimulate selected locations of the body.